floweredscarf/su25/labs/lab01/index.md

 ```

 {: .info}
-> DIf you get an error message such as `bash: line 1: syntax error near unexpected token 'newline'`, try refreshing this page and run the updated command.
+> If you get an error message such as `bash: line 1: syntax error near unexpected token 'newline'`, try refreshing this page and run the updated command.

 With the location that is provided, go ahead and run the following
 command, ensuring to replace `<path_to_ssh_key>` with the location of the SSH key